John André

-Early life and education
+Early life

-André was born on 2 May in 1750 or 1751 in London to wealthy Huguenot parents Antoine André, a merchant from Geneva, Switzerland, and Marie Louise Girardot from Paris.
-He was educated at St Paul's School, Westminster School, and in Geneva.
-He was briefly engaged to Honora Sneyd.
-In 1771, at age 20 he joined the army, first being commissioned second lieutenant in the 23rd Regiment (Royal Welch Fuziliers) but soon exchanging as lieutenant in the 7th Regiment of Foot (Royal Fuzileers).
-He was on leave of absence in Germany for nearly two years, and in 1774 joined his regiment in British Canada.
+André was born on May 2, 1750, in London, England, to wealthy Huguenot parents who had immigrated there from Continental Europe.
+His parents were Antoine André, a merchant from Geneva, and Marie Louise Girardot, who had been born in Paris.
+André was educated at St Paul's School, Westminster School, and in Geneva; he was briefly engaged to Honora Sneyd.
+In 1771, at the age of 20, he joined the British Army, being commissioned into the 23rd Regiment of Foot (Royal Welsh Fuzileers) at the rank of second lieutenant before quickly being promoted to lieutenant in the 7th Regiment of Foot (Royal Fusiliers).
+André took a leave of absence in Germany for nearly two years, before re-joining his regiment in British North America in 1774.